haseeb1431/ScHello/README.md

 Franchise information management.
 Create **Corporations, Franchises** and add thier **Sales** as you **monitor trends**.

+##How to run it.
+* Load the dummy data into the system by visiting the [here][http://localhost:8080/HaseebFranchise/resetData]
+* Visit the Landing Page [here][http://localhost:8080/HaseebFranchise/start]

 ##Progress
 Currently you can add Corporations, their Franchises on the landing page.
 Details editing page for Franchises is in progress.